OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 RHEL_ Linux and *EL clones* such as AlmaLinux_ or RockyLinux_, as well as Fedora_, can be installed using Kickstart_.
 See a general description from the Fedora page:

-* Many system administrators would prefer to use an automated installation method to install Fedora_ or Red Hat Enterprise Linux on their machines.
+* Many system administrators would prefer to use an automated installation method to install Fedora_ or RHEL_ on their machines.
   To answer this need, Red Hat created the Kickstart_ installation method.
   Using Kickstart_, a system administrator can create a single file containing the answers to all the questions that would normally be asked during a typical installation.

-* Kickstart_ files can be kept on a server system and read by individual computers during the installation.
+* A Kickstart_file_ can be kept on a server system and read by individual computers during the installation.
-  This installation method can support the use of a single Kickstart_file_ to install Fedora_ or Red Hat Enterprise Linux on multiple machines, making it ideal for network and system administrators.
+  This installation method can support the use of a single Kickstart_file_ to install Fedora_ or RHEL_ on multiple machines, making it ideal for network and system administrators.

-There is documentation of the Kickstart_file_ syntax.
+Please read the documentation of the Kickstart_file_ syntax.

 A Kickstart_ installation can be made using :ref:`PXE-booting` or PXE_and_UEFI_ network booting.